citizenspress/citizenspress.github.io/_posts/articles/2017-09-09-Linux-For-Normals.md

 You will start your Linux journey finding a Linux distribution.

-A Linux Distro is a pre-packaged installation of the Linux kernel, some necessary [GNU software](https://en.wikipedia.org/wiki/GNU), fancy designed fonts and icons sets, the additional open source programs a regular user needs installed by default (web browser, word processor, email client, picture viewer, music player, etc.), an easy way to install additional software (remember, most of it is free) via centrally maintained software repositories, and a desktop environment that makes it easy to point and click your way around.
+A Linux distro is a pre-packaged installation of the Linux kernel, some necessary [GNU software](https://en.wikipedia.org/wiki/GNU), fancy designed fonts and icons sets, the additional open source programs a regular user needs installed by default (web browser, word processor, email client, picture viewer, music player, etc.), an easy way to install additional software (remember, most of it is free) via centrally maintained software repositories, and a desktop environment that makes it easy to point and click your way around.
 Think of it like the full OSX package, where OSX is the "distribution" for Macs (though, it is the only one), only better.

 Most of the time, people choose their first favourite Linux distribution based on the default desktop environment/window manager it provides.
 Some examples of more common desktop environments are [Unity](https://unity.ubuntu.com), [Gnome3](https://www.gnome.org/gnome-3/), [KDE (Plasma)](https://www.kde.org/announcements/plasma-5.8.0.php), and [Xfce](https://xfce.org/).